Exercise During Pregnancy

 - Drink plenty of water before, during, and after your workout.
 Signs of dehydration include dizziness, a racing or pounding heart, and urinating only small amounts or having urine that is dark yellow.

 - Wear a sports bra that gives lots of support to help protect your breasts.
 Later in pregnancy, a belly support belt may reduce discomfort while walking or running.

 - Avoid becoming overheated, especially in the first trimester.
 Drink plenty of water, wear loose-fitting clothing, and exercise in a temperature-controlled room.
 Do not exercise outside when it is very hot or humid.

 - Avoid standing still or lying flat on your back as much as possible.
 When you lie on your back, your uterus presses on a large vein that returns blood to the heart.
 Standing motionless can cause blood to pool in your legs and feet.
-Both of these positions can decrease the amount of blood returning to your heart and may cause your blood pressure to decrease for a short time.
+These positions may cause your blood pressure to decrease for a short time.